New Farm

 New Farm's population aligns closely with national norms in age terms

-The median age in New Farm is 40 years, which is higher than Greater Brisbane's average of 36 years and slightly exceeds the national average of 38 years.
-Compared to Greater Brisbane, New Farm has a notably higher proportion of people aged 25-34 (21.5%) and a lower proportion of those aged 5-14 (5.7%).
-The concentration of people aged 25-34 in New Farm is well above the national average of 14.4%.
-According to post-2021 Census data, the 75 to 84 age group has increased from 5.3% to 7.2% of the population, while the 25 to 34 cohort has decreased from 23.0% to 21.5%, and the 35 to 44 group has dropped from 15.6% to 14.2%.
-Population forecasts for 2041 indicate significant demographic changes in New Farm, with the 75 to 84 age group expected to grow by 58% (591 people), reaching 1,604 from 1,012.
-This growth is led by residents aged 65 and older representing 69% of anticipated population growth.
-Conversely, the 0 to 4 and 5 to 14 age groups are expected to experience population declines.
+The 40-year median age in New Farm is considerably higher than Greater Brisbane's average of 36 and similarly exceeds the 38-year national average.
+Compared to the Greater Brisbane average, the 25 - 34 cohort is notably over-represented (21.5% locally), while 5 - 14 year-olds are under-represented (5.7%).
+This 25 - 34 concentration is well above the national 14.4%.
+Post-2021 Census data shows the 75 to 84 age group has grown from 5.3% to 7.2% of the population.
+Conversely, the 25 to 34 cohort has declined from 23.0% to 21.5% and the 35 to 44 group dropped from 15.6% to 14.2%.
+Population forecasts for 2041 indicate substantial demographic changes for New Farm.
+Leading the demographic shift, the 75 to 84 group will grow by 58% (591 people), reaching 1,604 from 1,012.
+Demographic aging continues as residents 65 and older represent 69% of anticipated growth.
+On the other hand, the 0 to 4 and 5 to 14 cohorts are expected to experience population declines.

 Frequently Asked Questions - Age